Fast & Security Conscious

 Editing zope.conf

 Open up ~/myzope/etc/zope.conf from your favorite text editor.
-Leave the port number set to 8080 (even if you plan to use Zope as your default web server), but it is crucial that you set the ip-address parameter to your own v-host IP address (if you don't know it, see csoftadm -c 'dns list').
+Leave the port number set to 8080 (even if you plan to use Zope as your default web server).
+The following settings are required.
+Replace 96.47.74.x with your own v-host IP address (if you don't know it, see csoftadm -c 'dns list'):

 Start up Zope